Politics of Tuscany: Municipalities

 Other municipalities with more than 45,000 inhabitants:

 Parties and elections

 Latest regional election

-In the latest regional election, which took place on 20–21 September 2020, Eugenio Giani of the Democratic Party (PD) was elected President, by beating Susanna Ceccardi of Lega Nord 48.6% to 40.5%.
-The PD was by far the largest party with 34% of the vote.
+In the latest regional election, which took place on 12–13 October 2025, incumbent president Eugenio Giani of the Democratic Party (PD) was re-elected, by beating Alessandro Tomasi of the Brothers of Italy.
+The PD was by far the largest party with 34.4% of the vote.